forcedotcom/sfdx-core/messages/scratchOrgCreate.md

 # ScratchOrgDeletedError

-That scratch org has been deleted and you can't connect to it
+That scratch org has been deleted, so you can't connect to it anymore.

 # StillInProgressError